-Scottish Teachers Pension Scheme 2015, hereafter referred to as "the 2015 Scheme".
-The Scottish Teachers Superannuation Scheme, known as "the Legacy Scheme", will be closed to all members for future service from 31 March 2022.
-The period between 1 April 2015 and 31 March 2022 where scheme members may have built up pension benefits in any one of the above schemes2 is known as 'the remedy period'.
-Eligible scheme members will have a choice of pension benefits for the remedy period3.
-1.6.
+Scheme".
+The Firemen's Pension Scheme 1992 and The New Firefighters' Pension Scheme (Scotland), known as "the Legacy Schemes", will be closed to all members for future service from 31 March 2022.
+The period between 1 April 2015 and 31 March 2022 where scheme members may have built up pension benefits in any one of the above schemes is known as 'the remedy period'.
+Eligible scheme members will have a choice of pension benefits for the remedy period.

+- 1.6.
 The primary and secondary legislation will remove the transitional protection that the Courts found to be discriminatory as all eligible members, irrespective of age and proximity to NPA, will now have accrued benefits in their legacy schemes for the remedy period.
-All eligible members will be given a choice of preferred pension benefits for the remedy period under the provision known as deferred choice underpin (DCU)(pensioner members and representatives of deceased members will be given what is referred to as an immediate choice).
-1.7.
+All eligible members will be given a choice of preferred pension benefits for the remedy period under the provision known as deferred choice underpin (DCU) (pensioner members and representatives of deceased members will be given what is referred to as an immediate choice). - 1.7.
 Secondary legislation in support of the Bill will be made in two phases.
 The first phase addresses the prospective changes and is the subject of this consultation.
-Phase two will follow in 2022/2 and will establish the DCU/immediate choice and return eligible members to their legacy schemes for the remedy period.
-1.8.
+Phase two will follow in 2022/23 and will establish the DCU/immediate choice and return eligible members to their legacy schemes for the remedy period. - 1.8.
 The first phase of secondary legislation to be consulted on now will allow provisions for the prospective remedy changes to be enabled.
 That is, the move of all active scheme members to the reformed scheme from 1 April 2022 and the closure of the legacy schemes to future accrual from 31 March 2022.
-This ensures that from 1 April 2022 all serving teachers who are in pensionable service will be accruing future benefits in the same scheme.
-1.9.
+This ensures that from 1 April 2022 all serving officers who are in pensionable service will be accruing future benefits in the same scheme. - 1.9.
 The second phase of draft Regulations will be new provisions that implement the DCU/immediate choice and facilitate the correction of pensions already in payment including addressing the underpayment and overpayment of pensions and pension contributions for pension scheme members and pensioners.
 The second set of draft Regulations is out of the scope of this consultation and will be consulted on separately at a later date.

-3 The remedy will allow all eligible members to choose whether they wish to receive legacy or reformed scheme benefits in relation to the remedy period.
+&lt;sup>5 The remedy will allow all eligible members to choose whether they wish to receive legacy or reformed scheme benefits in relation to the remedy period.
 Members can choose either legacy scheme benefits for the full period or reformed scheme benefits, they cannot opt for a mixture of the two.